spiceai/spiceai/README.md

 [![Subreddit subscribers](https://img.shields.io/reddit/subreddit-subscribers/spiceai?style=social)](https://www.reddit.com/r/spiceai)
 [![Follow on Twitter](https://img.shields.io/twitter/follow/spiceaihq.svg?style=social&logo=twitter)](https://twitter.com/intent/follow?screen_name=spiceaihq)

-**Spice.ai** makes it easy for developers to build apps that learn and adapt by streamlining the use of machine learning (ML) in software.
-Combined with time-series data, developers can create applications that continuously improve using ML recommendations.

-Spice.ai takes a developer-first approach, and is focused on a fast, iterative, inner development loop, enabling developers to get started with ML in minutes instead of months.

----
+**Spice.ai** is a runtime environment that enables developers to leverage rapid access to time-series data for edge-based devices and applications.

 ⚠️ **DEVELOPER PREVIEW ONLY** Spice.ai is under active **alpha** stage development and is not intended to be used in production until its **1.0-stable** release.

 ---

-📢 Read the Spice.ai announcement blog post at [blog.spiceai.org](https://blog.spiceai.org).
+📢 Read the Spice.ai announcement blog post at [blog.spiceai.org] TODO: NEW BLOG POST HERE.

-📺 View a getting started walkthrough of Spice.ai in action [here](https://www.youtube.com/watch?v=DKBLjuAz_lI).
+📺 View a getting started walkthrough of Spice.ai in action [here] TODO: NEW VIDEO HERE.

-💻 Learn about our [approach to building intelligent applications](https://blog.spiceai.org/posts/2021/11/05/making-apps-that-learn-and-adapt/) and not just "doing AI"
+💻 Learn about our [approach to building intelligent applications] TODO:

 ## Features

-The Spice.ai runtime is written in Rust and runs as a container or microservice.
+The Spice.ai runtime is written in (Golang for CLI) Rust and runs as a container or microservice.
 It's deployable to any public cloud, on-premises, and edge.
 It is configured with a simple manifest and accessed by HTTP APIs.

 Spice.ai includes: